syrotkin/cheatsheets/Git.md

 ## Merging and rebasing
 We are in a feature branch:

-`git rebase develop` -- rebases current onto `develop`.
-The current branch will be aware of all the changes in `develop`.
+`git rebase master` -- rebases current onto `master`.
+The current branch will be aware of all the changes in `master`.

-`git merge develop` -- merges `develop` into the current branch.
-The current branch will be aware of all the changes in `develop`.
+`git merge master` -- merges `master` into the current branch.
+The current branch will be aware of all the changes in `master`.

 ## Delete local branches that do not exist in remote anymore
 ```